artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-advanced.rst

 * Gearman
 * MySQL

-For help, ask on the `Archivematica google group`_ for more details.
+For help, ask on the `Archivematica user forum`_ for more details.

 Firewall
 ^^^^^^^^